 By teaching expectant parents how to monitor their baby’s movements during the third trimester, we can help them reduce the risk of losing their baby to stillbirth, which claims 24,000 babies in the U.S. every year.

-We’ve pulled together all the tools you need to make sure every one of your pregnant moms learns how to Count the Kicks:
+We’ve pulled together all the tools you need to make sure every one of your pregnant moms learns how to Count the Kicks.
+Visit the links below for additional information.

 - Best practices for Count the Kicks Providers